 In 2004, the board agreed to pursue the possibility if a viable “driver” emerged—a leader and minister who believed in the mission and program and was capable and willing to take on the huge tasks of recruitment, curriculum writing, and directing.
 Though many men inquired, the task seemed too large to attempt.

 Ten years later, in December of 2014, the man came forward.
 He knew the ministry as well as any man could and believed in both its mission and program.
-Shane Alexander, son of founder Karen Alexander, accepted the position of men’s program manager after leading the first men’s renewal in Thailand in June, 2015.
+Shane Alexander, son of founder Karen Alexander, accepted the position of men’s program manager after leading the first men’s renewal in Thailand in June 2016.
 The renewal was attended by participants from 11 countries, including Pakistan, India, Russia, China, Japan, Cambodia, Philippines, South Korea, Laos, Singapore and Thailand.
+A second men’s renewal was hosted in Filzmoos, Austria, in May 2017.

 International Development Seminars:

-CbW launched its International Development Seminar program in 2003 when missionaries LaVonne Norville and Becky Payne requested that we offer training in biblical studies, similar to what they had experienced at our renewal, to national leaders in Tomsk, Russia.
+The idea to launch CbW’s International Development Seminar program came in 2003 when missionaries LaVonne Norville and Becky Payne requested that we offer training in biblical studies, similar to what they had experienced at our renewal, to national leaders in Tomsk, Russia.
 The training lasted four years, at the end of which a group of young Russian leaders directed their own renewal in Russian.

-The IDS program requires students to commit to attend one seminar each year for four years.
-All seminars are offered in the participants’ language with the help of an interpreter, and all materials are translated.
+Today’s IDS program requires students to commit to attend one seminar each year for four years.
+These seminars are given in the participants’ language with the help of an interpreter, and all materials are translated.
 As a graduation exercise after completion of their fourth seminar, students host a renewal for church leaders in their country.
-IDS teams have hosted three renewals to date—in Russian, Portuguese and Spanish—and a Japanese team is currently in training.
+IDS teams have hosted three renewals to date—in Russian, Portuguese and Spanish.
+Our Japanese IDS team, which formed in 2015 and has just completed its third year of training, is preparing to host a renewal for Japanese women in ministry in early 2018.

 To discuss the possibility of beginning an International Development Seminar program in your area, please contact Karen Alexander.